 A diagnosis which does not seem to have clinical validation

 Question regarding present on admission indicator assignment

 The CDIS should either be giving information and asking if there is a corresponding diagnosis, or giving multiple choices, including some variation on ‘clinically undetermined’ and ‘other.’
 Rather than defaulting on one of these because it is easiest, the HCP should really consider the query and try to answer.
 If they don’t understand what is being asked, it is permissible to ask questions for clarification.

-- ICD-9 looked like a coding system designed by lawyers; ICD-10 looks like one designed by scientists.
+ICD-9 looked like a coding system designed by lawyers; ICD-10 looks like one designed by scientists.
 There are WAY many more diagnosis codes which gives you the ability to more specifically detail conditions.
-There are about 70,000 ICD- 10-CM diagnosis codes.
-The ICD- 10-CM code set changes for 2018 are out.
+There are about 72,000 ICD- 10-CM diagnosis codes.

-- The ICD- 10-PCS 2018 code changes are available, too.
-ICD- 10-PCS has the coder assigning procedure codes for inpatient procedures in a novel way.
+ICD- 10-PCS has the coder assign procedure codes for inpatient procedures in a novel way.
 What was accomplished is detailed.
 If a patient was intended to have a Whipple procedure, but just got closed back up without the procedure, the root operation would be “Inspection.”
 Operations in ICD-9 which might or might not have had a component procedure can now be teased apart (e.g., nephrectomy in ICD-9 – can now separate out the resection of the kidney and the resection of the ureter).
 Originally with approximately 80,000 codes, each year sees the addition of around new codes, to reflect novel procedures.